aryavrma/earthquake-website/README.md

 Please see https://code.usgs.gov/ghsc/hazdev/earthquake-website

-earthquake-website
+Earthquake-Precaution-Website
 ==============

-Earthquake Hazards Program website
+A website for earthquake precautions